diegodiazgarciadev/Sentimental-analysis/README.md

 ## Bonus
      As a bonus, in this project I have done some extra things:
-      * Create the data base, and tables from a function that execute sql alquemy actions.
+      * Create automatically the data base and tables from a function that execute sql alquemy actions.
-      * Create a new column for the tokenize sentences so that my endpoint will be respond pretty quick
+      * Create a new column for the tokenize sentences so that my endpoint will be respond pretty quick.
-      * Send response to the browser as a table, so that the user wil be able to check the info in a very easy way
+      * Send response to the browser as a table, so that the user wil be able to check the info in a very easy way.
-      * show the plos from seaborn on the browser
+      * show the plots from seaborn on the browser

 ## Conclusions
    About the results of the sentimental analysis of my quotes dataset, we can see something similar to a normal distrubution in the total of values of the analysis, values is around 0.